Faith-Bowale/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Install and Verify AWS CLI

-I decided to my pc local enviroment. i went ahead to try it out on aws cloud shell
+I decided to use my pc local enviroment.
+I went ahead to try it out on aws cloud shell

 To prove that I am able to use the AWS CLI.
 The following instructions were what i used followed to carry out the given task to